-Man will be willing to give up everything he holds dearest to him to save himself from the hellfire.
+Man will give up everything he holds dearest to him to save himself from the Hellfire.

-Whereas there exist a minority of scholars that state the Hell Fire is not eternal, the majority of Islamic scholars’ state that the and unbelievers will reside in the Hell Fire forever and that the Hell Fire is eternal for the majority of people that enter it.
+Whereas there are a minority of scholars that state the Hell Fire is not eternal, most Islamic scholars’ state that the polytheist and unbelievers will reside in the Hell Fire forever and that the Hell Fire is eternal for most people that enter it.

-The Hell Fire, as well as Paradise, was created by God the Almighty before mankind.
+God, the Almighty created the Hell Fire and Paradise before mankind.
 Hell is so deep that if one were to drop a stone into it, it would take seventy years for that stone to hit its bottom.
 The Hellfire is black and dark as night.

 The Hell Fire has Seven Gates in which its inhabitants will enter.
-Each gate deals with a specific group or category of sinners and each gate contain different forms of torture and punishment.
+Each gate deals with a specific group or category of sinners and each gate contain different torture and punishments.
 The distance between each gate is equal to the length of seventy years.
-Before the inhabitants of Hell enter they will stand before the gate feeling the heat in terror.
-They will be shoved and piled thru the first gate until it fills, then the rest will be piled and shoved into the second gate until it fills, and so on.
+Before the inhabitants of Hell enter, they will stand before the gate feeling the heat in terror.
+They will be shoved and piled thru the first gate until it fills, then the rest will be stacked and shoved into the second gate until it fills, and so on.